muritane/agent-theory/README.md

 # A Core Theory of Viability Under Bounded Cognition and Action

-*(Irreversibility, Interfaces, Continuity, and Loss Allocation)*
+*(Irreversibility, Interfaces, Continuity, Loss Allocation, and Topological Articulation)*

 ---

 ## 0. Scope

-This document specifies a **minimal structural theory** of cognition and action for bounded agents operating under irreversible constraints.
+This document specifies a **minimal and maximal structural theory** of cognition and action for bounded agents operating under irreversible constraints.

 It is not:

-- a learning theory,
+* a learning theory,
-- an optimization framework,
+* an optimization framework,
-- a theory of rationality,
+* a theory of rationality,
-- or a normative or political doctrine.
+* or a normative or political doctrine.

-It describes **necessary constraints** on what action, redesign, and persistence can be for agents embedded in physical, temporal, and representational systems.
+It describes **necessary and sufficient structural constraints** on what action, redesign, articulation, and persistence can be for agents embedded in physical, temporal, and representational systems.

 The theory is **agent-first**.
 Population- and institutional-scale phenomena are treated only insofar as they are required to preserve viability beyond agent-local limits.

+The theory is **self-bounded**: it articulates only what a bounded agent can articulate without violating its own continuity and interface constraints.

 ---